ATP Finals

 The ATP Finals is the season-ending championship of the ATP Tour.
-It is the most significant event in the annual ATP calendar after the four majors as it features the top-eight singles players and top-eight doubles teams based on their results throughout the season.
-The eighth spot is reserved, if needed, for a player or team who won a major in the current year and are ranked from 8th–20th.
-The tournament is sometimes referred to as a "fifth Grand Slam," due to the prestige that comes with qualifying for and winning the event.
+It is the most significant tennis event in the men's annual calendar after the four majors, as it features the top eight singles players and top eight doubles teams based on their results throughout the season.
+The eighth spot is reserved, if needed, for a player or team who won a major in the current year and is ranked from ninth to twentieth.

-The tournament uses a unique format not seen in other ATP Tour events: The players are separated into two groups of four, within which they each play three round-robin matches.
-The top two players from each group after the round-robin stage move on to the semifinals, followed by a final to determine the champion.
+The tournament uses a unique format not seen in other ATP Tour events, where the singles players and doubles teams are separated into two groups of four, within which they each play three round-robin matches.
+After the round-robin stage, the top two performers from each group play in knock-out semifinals and a final to determine the champion(s).

-The tournament was first held in 1970, although it was then known by a different name.
-Roger Federer and Novak Djokovic hold the record for the most singles titles with six, while Peter Fleming and John McEnroe jointly hold the record for the most doubles titles with seven.
+The tournament was first held in 1970, shortly after the beginning of the Open Era.
+Novak Djokovic holds the record for the most singles titles with seven, while the doubles team of Peter Fleming and John McEnroe jointly hold the record for the most doubles titles with seven (which the pair won consecutively, 1978–1984).

-In the tournament's current format, the champion can earn a maximum of 1,500 ranking points, if they win the event as an undefeated champion in the round-robin stage.

-By winning the 2022 ATP Finals title, Djokovic earned a record $4,740,300, highest payday in singles.
-Also, Rajeev Ram and Joe Salisbury claimed $930,300, the highest payday in doubles prize money.
+In the tournament's current format, the champion can earn a maximum of 1,500 ranking points, if they win the event after going undefeated in the round-robin stage.
+By winning the 2024 title, Sinner earned a record $4,881,100, the second highest payout for a tournament winner in tennis, only after the 5 million dollars prize won by Carlos Alcaraz at the 2025 US Open – Men's singles.